imliuyzh/Tamandua/README.md

 + [PySide2](https://www.qt.io/qt-for-python) (Future Development)

 ### Process
-1. Download Python from the link above.
+1. Download Python from the link above
 2. Create a Python virtual environment with one of these tutorials and enter the folder you just made in the command line:
     + [https://www.ics.uci.edu/~thornton/ics32/Notes/ThirdPartyLibraries/](https://www.ics.uci.edu/~thornton/ics32/Notes/ThirdPartyLibraries/) (Stop at the ```pip install pygame``` section)
     + [https://docs.python.org/3/tutorial/venv.html](https://docs.python.org/3/tutorial/venv.html) (A bit more complicated to follow)